alshival/gpt-discord-bot/README.md

     * TO DO: provide starter database for training the keras layer. labeled_prompts will be included in there for further training.
     * TO DO: Add ability to cancel reminders.
     * TO DO: Consider a Federated Learning Model for the keras layer.
+    * To DO: Cache training data for tic tac toe game.
+The Ai should get better as time goes on.
+             To this, I have some ideas.
+We collect the data for the games.
+Store each state of the board in the SQLite database.
+After a match is complete, we label matches openAi wins with 1, and those which resulted in a draw or a loss.
+             That is then fed into the training for the GPT model.
+             We could also try training another layer in-house to do that part, but I really want to see how far I can push openAi.

 # GPT-Discord-Bot Starter Code